Maecenas E. Benton

 Maecenas Eason Benton (January 29, 1848 – April 27, 1924) was a U.S. Representative from Missouri.
 He was the father of Thomas Hart Benton, who gained fame as a painter of the American Scene.
+His uncle was Thomas Hart Benton, one of the first two United States Senators elected from Missouri.

 Biography

 Born near Dyersburg, Tennessee, Benton attended two west Tennessee academies and Saint Louis University.
 He was graduated from the Cumberland School of Law at Cumberland University, Lebanon, Tennessee, in 1870.
 He served in the Confederate States Army during the Civil War.
 He was admitted to the bar and commenced practice in Neosho, Missouri.
 He served as prosecuting attorney of Newton County, Missouri, from 1878 to 1884 and subsequently the United States attorney from March 1885 to July 1889.
 He also served as delegate to the 1896 Democratic National Convention.
 On June 24, 1888 he married Elizabeth Wise of Waxahachie, Texas.

 Congressional career

 Benton was elected as a Democrat to the 55th, 56th, 57th, and 58th congresses (March 4, 1897 – March 3, 1905).
 An unsuccessful candidate for re-election in 1904 to the 59th Congress, he resumed his law practice in Neosho, Missouri, and served as member of the State constitutional conventions in 1922 and 1924.
 He died in Springfield, Missouri, April 27, 1924 of throat cancer and was interred in the Odd Fellows Cemetery, Neosho, Missouri.
 He is pictured in the 1939 Neosho centennial mural, in Neosho, Missouri, by James Duard Marshall.